JortdeJong13/country-guess/README.md

 ## Architecture and Design

-The following diagram depicts the construction of the app:
+The following diagram depicts the workflow that is used to construct the app:

 ![Workflow](images/Workflow.svg)